snoopdave/rollarcus/README.md

 README.txt
 ===

+This is Rollarcus: my experimentatal fork of Apache Roller.

+This branch __shiro_not_spring__ replaces Spring Security with Apache Shiro and completely removes Spring from Roller.

 This file exists at the top-level of the Roller source tree.

 Roller is made up of the following Maven projects: